gI0baI/fast-flags/README.md

 ```

 ### Quality Scale Fix
-Fixes blurry quality when your display scale is greater than 100%.
+`false` Fixes blurry quality when your display scale is greater than 100%.

 ```json
 {